-To give you the best homeschool conference experience possible on April 5-6, we’ve collected these helpful tips:
+To give you the best homeschool conference experience possible on March 31-April 1, we’ve collected these helpful tips:

-Note for newcomers: When you register for the conference, you automatically receive a complimentary MPE membership for a year!
+We have an earlybird online registration rate that ends March 15 to help you save money.
+Note for First Time Family members: When you register for the conference, you automatically receive a complimentary MPE membership for a year!

-(If you’re coming from outside the area and don’t wish to receive our newsletter, which features local events and opportunities, you can opt out of receiving it in the form.)
+(If you’re outside the Kansas City area and don’t wish to receive our newsletter featuring local events and opportunities, you can opt out of receiving it in the form.)

 2. Get the most from our workshop sessions.